andrewyur/kagi-dev-project/readme.md

   - [x] make a url input screen
   - [ ] make rss feeds return data from the database
     - [x] route for generating a preview of data stored in browser session
-    - [ ] revive the test xml endpoint
-    - [ ] flatten the schema, and get rid of attribute values
-    - [ ] get the database working, and pull in data from the database for each route
+    - [x] get the database working, and pull in data from the database for each route
-  - [ ] make rss editor
+  - [x] make rss editor
     - [x] initial screen layout
     - [x] iframe functionality and initial form layout
       - [x] use the html selector for static content